alexbradd/dotfiles/README.md

 	- Deoplete
 - git
 ## Features
+- *BreadyX's utils* (BXU): BXU is a small set of scripts that automate some functionality, maybe updating the configuration or providing information for the prompt.
+They can be found inside the `.local/bin` folder.
 - Plasma 5 and Latte Dock:
 	- Clean look with a minimal theme:
 		- Blur, traslucency and more eye candy is enabled to make everyithing look even better